Section 4 - Emergency Operations Center (EOC)

 The emergency management specialist will draft an After Action Report (AAR) immediately after the closing of the EOC.
 The AAR will include an evaluation of EOC activation, communications, resource management, staffing and management of objectives.
 The AAR will identify strengths and weakness of the process and identify areas that need additional training, policy clarification, staffing and resources.

-The vice president for technology and safety will review the AAR.
+The EMT Chair will review the AAR.
 The document will then be provided to the EMT for discussion, clarification and identification of action steps to address identified concerns.